Electrocardiogram (ECG or EKG)

 An ECG is a noninvasive test.
-The technician will place up to 13 wires (electrodes) on your child’s arms, legs and chest with stickers.
-The electrodes pick up tiny electrical signals from the heart and send them to a computer, which prints the information on a piece of paper for a doctor to interpret.
+A nurse or technician places wires (electrodes) on your child’s arms, legs and chest with stickers.
+The electrodes pick up tiny electrical signals from the heart and send them to a computer.
+The computer prints the information on paper for a doctor to interpret.

-The ECG lets the doctor “see” the heart's electrical activity from many different viewpoints at the same time.
+The ECG lets the doctor “see” the heart's electrical activity from many viewpoints at the same time.
 The results look like a group of wavy lines.
-Each of the waves on the ECG tells the doctor about the electrical activity in a different part of the heart and can help to diagnose various heart defects and abnormalities.
+Each of the waves on the ECG tells the doctor about the electrical activity in a different part of the heart.
+This can help doctors diagnose heart conditions, including an abnormal heart rhythm (arrhythmia).

 What happens during an ECG?